 In support of this Anti-Harassment Policy, the Board promotes preventative educational measures to create greater awareness of unlawful discriminatory practices.
-The Educational Service Provider, or designee shall provide appropriate information to all members of the Academy community related to the implementation of this policy and shall provide training for Academy students and staff where appropriate.
+The Educational Service Provider, shall provide appropriate information to all members of the Academy community related to the implementation of this policy and shall provide training for Academy students and staff where appropriate.
 All training, as well as information provided regarding the Board's policy and harassment in general, will be age and content appropriate.

+The Compliance Officer(s) is responsible for overseeing retention of all records that must be maintained pursuant to this policy.
 All individuals charged with conducting investigations under this policy shall retain all documents, electronically stored information ("ESI"), and electronic media (as defined in Policy 8315) created and/or received as part of an investigation, which may include but not be limited to: